koompi/koompi.org/content/basic/power management/power_management.en.md

 ```
 poweroff
 ```
 Reboot is referring to restart your system.
-After you ran it, it is immediately reset your system.
+After you run it, it immediately resets your system.
 ```
 reboot
 ```